 Jerome Vascellaro is a partner of TPG, the firm’s Chief Operating Officer and a member of the firm’s Management Committee.
 Prior to joining TPG in 2006, Mr. Vascellaro was a senior Director at McKinsey & Company.
 During his 28 years at McKinsey & Company, he served clients in a range of industries in the United States and Europe to improve the effectiveness of their organizations, develop strategies for entering new businesses and markets, and turn around troubled businesses.
 In addition, Mr. Vascellaro held several leadership and management positions at McKinsey & Company where he was responsible for worldwide activities, including oversight of critical personnel activities and the partner personnel processes.
 He has a B.S. in Engineering from Brown University, where he graduated with highest honors, and an M.B.A. from Harvard Business School, where he graduated as a Baker Scholar.
 Mr. Vascellaro is Vice Chancellor of the Board of Trustees and Fellows of Brown University and co-chairs Brown’s Comprehensive Campaign.
 He is also on the board of Echoing Green Foundation for social entrepreneurship and is a Trustee of the California Academy of Sciences.

 Mr. Vorhoff received a B.S. in Commerce with a concentration in Finance from the McIntire School of Commerce at the University of Virginia.
 While at UVA, he was awarded the William M. Shermet Scholarship by the McIntire faculty on the basis of academic performance, character and leadership.
 Mr. Vorhoff remains actively involved with the University of Virginia as a member of the McIntire School of Commerce Advisory Board.
-He is also involved with a number of non-profit organizations in the New York community, including Echoing Green and Summer Search.
+He is also involved with a number of non-profit organizations in the New York community, including serving on the board of directors of Echoing Green.

 Daniel (Dan) Weiss was formerly Publisher at Large at St. Martin's Press.
 He has worked for over thirty-five years in the fields of communications, publishing and entertainment, producing books, magazines, television and digital media.
 A graduate of NYU's School of the Arts in Film and Television, Dan began his career in educational television, making short animated films for Sesame Street, documentaries for the government and public service organizations, and political commercials.
 In the early seventies, he transitioned into book publishing with positions at Golden Books, Scholastic and Simon and Schuster, eventually forming Daniel Weiss Associates, Inc. (DWAI), in 1980, an independent producer of books, television and merchandise for children and adult audiences.
 Dan sold DWAI in 2000 to AlloyOnline, a teen marketing company.
 In 2001, Dan initiated and closed the transaction wherein SparkNotes.com, a start-up online publisher, was acquired by Barnes & Noble, Inc. Until 2009, Dan was President and Publisher of Spark Publishing, including Quamut.com and Flash Books, units of Barnes and Noble.
 Dan is on the boards of Charity Navigator, the leading online charity evaluator, and Figment.com, an online community for young writers.